-- aa) Main roads (arterial and collector) through the estate are to be designed to accommodate development from adjacent NSW.
-Provisions are to be made for at least two road connections in the adjoining NSW.
-These roads are to be connected into the main roads within the ACT.
-This may be varied if consistent with a Master Plan and approved by Transport Canberra and City Service. - bb) Residential and other sensitive uses in the vicinity of Transgrid Canberra Substation and the (proposed) new ActewAGL zone substation will have regard to recommendations of a noise assessment, community safety and public health requirements to the satisfaction of the Planning and Land Authority taking advice from the operators of the TransGrid and/or ActewAGL networks.
-The endorsement of the ACT Government's Technical Regulator who will audit the infrastructure design concepts process will also be required. - cc) Whilst the Parkwood Egg Farm is operating, no new ponds, wetland and the like are permitted within 800m from buildings housing poultry without the endorsement of the Environment Protection Authority. - dd) School sites are to be provided at locations shown on Figure 24.

-The provision and number of schools may be adjusted through an assessment that is endorsed by the Department of Education and Training.

-- ee) A community and social needs (including community garden, urban agriculture and recreation needs) assessment report is to be prepared to determine and prescribe the future needs within the development and adjacent.
+Locality As sessm ent requirement Reference bb) Residential and other sensitive uses in the vicinity of Transgrid Canberra Substation and the (proposed) new ActewAGL zone substation will have regard to recommendations of a noise assessment, community safety and public health requirements to the satisfaction of the Planning and Land Authority taking advice from the operators of the TransGrid and/or ActewAGL networks.
+The endorsement of the ACT Government's Technical Regulator who will audit the infrastructure design concepts process will also be required. cc) Whilst the Parkwood Egg Farm is operating, no new ponds, wetland and the like are permitted within 800m from buildings housing poultry without the endorsement of the Environment Protection Authority.
+Figure 24 dd) School sites are to be provided at locations shown on Figure 24.
+The provision and number of schools may be adjusted through an assessment that is endorsed by the Department of Education and Training. ee) A community and social needs (including community garden, urban agriculture and recreation needs) assessment report is to be prepared to determine and prescribe the future needs within the development and adjacent.
 The assessment is to be endorsed by the relevant authority.
-Provision is required to be made within the development to accommodate the identified community uses. - ff) An active and passive recreation needs assessment is to be undertaken to determine the future needs within the estate and in adjacent areas.
+Provision is required to be made within the ff) development to accommodate the identified community uses.
+An active and passive recreation needs assessment is to be undertaken to determine the future needs within the estate and in adjacent areas.
 The assessment is to take into account the sporting fields review and any alternative sporting recreation model including community recreation irrigated park.
 The assessment will be endorsed by the relevant authority.
-Provision will be made within the development to accommodate the identified recreation needs / uses. - gg) Subdivision design and layout will maximise access to 'special places' to enhance character of West Belconnen and contribute to a sense of place.
-Special places include the Murrumbidgee River Corridor, Strathnairn Village, the commercial centres, neighbourhood activity nodes, active and passive open spaces, riparian (creek and drainage) corridors and other open space - hh) Playing fields will be provided in central locations and typically collocated with schools to maximise access and usage, where required. - ii) The Bicentennial National Trail will be provided through and/or around the development.
+Provision will be made within the development to accommodate the identified recreation needs / uses. gg) Subdivision design and layout will maximise access to 'special places' to enhance character of West Belconnen and contribute to a sense of place.
+Special places include the Murrumbidgee River Corridor, Strathnairn Village, the commercial centres, neighbourhood activity nodes, active and passive open spaces, riparian (creek and drainage) corridors and other open space corridors.
+Playing fields will be provided in central locations and typically collocated with schools to maximise access and usage, where required. ii) The Bicentennial National Trail will be provided through and/or around the development.
+5 300 development application for a full-line supermarket (minimum )0m gross floor area) will be approved within eight years from the nmencement of Draft Variation to the Territory Plan No 351.